Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Check your sending domain

-Make sure your emails are coming from your domain – not some unknown domain coming from the email service provider or worse, hosting.
-You can check this by simply opening an email you sent and looking at the header – is it “via yourdomain.com” or something like “via abc3.klaviyomail.com”?
-If it’s the latter, reach out to your email service or hosting provider and ask for help.
+Make sure your emails are actually coming from your own domain, not an unknown domain provided by your email service provider or hosting company.
+You can verify this by simply opening a previous email you sent and looking closely at the header details.